 I remember the first day I decided I wanted a camera.
 We were in Dubai for a short holiday with my family.
 To be honest I knew the decision to go there was a form of sorry from my dad after my puppy Pepper died.He knew it was somehow his fault and he saw how broken I was.
 This was a grand way of apologising.
 My brother and sister did all the shopping they wanted but I didn’t ask for anything else.
 Apart from a bottle of perfume and a camera.He thought I was nuts.
 I had no intention of being a photographer or a blogger.
 I just knew I wanted a camera.
 I’m naturally creative so I figured I’d make it work somehow.
 I had a Nikon D3100 in my hand, horrible settings ..(okay fine it was on auto) and unnecessary flashes taking pictures of everything.
-First few weeks after getting back home..I took pictures, horrible pictures.
+First few weeks after getting back home…I took pictures, horrible pictures.
 I found my sister sleeping, I took pictures, my dogs couldn’t stand me.
 I am honestly sorry for the next pictures you’re about to see.

-First time doubt hit me like a wave.
+First-time doubt hit me like a wave.
 I was among a group of creatives on a trip.
 I was so excited.I could watch them, I could learn ..I could ask questions..creatives are amazing people.
 This would turn out soo good!

 I don’t think I have ever disliked being around people the way I did that day.
 They were the best in the country though.
 They had gear worth roughly Kshs 1,000,000 each ($10,000) and that’s probably the person with the least.
-Asking to get a few pictures taken of me for my own blog posts was such a task.I mean my $400 camera wasn’t anything and I didn’t have a BIG name as a photographer right?
+Asking to get a few pictures taken of me for my own blog posts was such a task.I mean my Entry level $400 camera wasn’t anything and I didn’t have a BIG name as a photographer right?
 My skill was non-existent to them.
 I wasn’t accepted and I vowed I wasn’t going to make anyone else starting out feel the same.A few months later I had my first food photography workshop.
 It was free.
 I wanted anyone else starting out to know they had a helping hand.

 A year later, I am in a different country with a sizeable amount of gear to my name and a beautiful transition into portrait photography.
 I even had a bridal shoot to do!
 In two months of learning portrait photography from Seun Omolewa.

-I look and their instagram pages and lol wondering why looking at them made me doubt myself.
+I look and their Instagram pages and lol wondering why looking at them made me doubt myself.
 To be honest, they won’t be able to catch up with my skill in a few months even if they wanted to.
 I have a different focus now.
-To make African people in Australia be SEEN.I work with a foundation that focuses on that.
+To make African people in Australia be SEEN.I have worked with a few brands and organisations that focus on that.